How to dribble with the ball

 This move was performed by Leverkusen midfielder Schneider in the 2002 Champions League final.
 Usually, the defender needs to be coming in at speed in order for the feint to work.

-In this example, Brazilian striker Ronaldo is on a breakaway against the goalkeeper.
+In this example, Ronaldo is on a breakaway against the goalkeeper.
 Ronaldo performs a couple of lunges that throw the keeper off balance.
 Usually, you need sufficient space between yourself and the defender for the lunge move.

 This move was performed in a match between Sparta and PSV.
-The secret here is that the attacker pulls the ball back towards his body.
+The trick here is that the attacker pulls the ball back towards his body.
 This fools the defender to step in and open his legs.

 Roll and scissors move